Racket features: Graphics

 Here, the isosurfaces3d function requires a three-argument function for its first argument, which the curried f3+ supplies.
-Besides constructing image values, plot can also write files in PNG, PDF, PostScript and SVG formats.
+Besides constructing image values, plot can also write files in Portable Network Graphics (PNG), Portable Document Format (PDF), PostScript and Scalable Vector Graphics (SVG) formats.

 GUI programming

 Racket implements a portable GUI layer which the libraries mentioned above build on.
-It is implemented via the native Windows API, via Cocoa on Mac OS X, and via GTK+ on Linux and others.
+It is implemented via the native Windows application programming interface (API), via Cocoa on macOS, and via GTK+ on Linux and others.
 The Racket API is a class-based toolkit, somewhat related to wxWidgets which was used originally.

 The following simple guessing game demonstrates coding with the GUI toolkit.
 The frame% class implements a top-level window, and button% implements a button.
 The check function defined here produces a function that is used for the button's callback action.